cube3power/atsd/rule-engine/variables.md

 ### Response Actions

-Similar to the built-in window [fields](window.md#window-fields), the variables can be included by name in the notifications messages, system commands, and logging messages using [placeholders](placeholders.md):
+Similar to the built-in window [fields](window.md#window-fields), variables can be included by name in the notifications messages, system commands, and logging messages using [placeholders](placeholders.md):

 ```css
 ${busy}